Randomized Block Coordinate DC Programming

 \subsection{Numerical Experiments}

 We conducted numerical simulations to verify the performance of the \algoem in this problem.
-Specifically, we are aiming to study the Bit Error Rate (BER) for various bit energy to noise spectral density ($E_b/N$) defines as
+Specifically, we are aiming to study the Bit Error Rate (BER) for various bit energy to noise spectral density ($E_b/N$) define {d} as

 where $P$ denotes the total transmitted power and $B$ is number of bits in the signal constellation symbol.
 Consider a MIMO system employing 16-QAM with cyclic prefix omitted at the transmitter, $N=6$ users, and $M=64$ receiving antennas.
 The length of signals is $W=32$.
 Channel was considered with complex Gaussian noise with mean zero and covariance matrix of $\sigma^2 \bm I$.
 The length of the fading is $L=5$ and signals undergo 4 paths to reach the receiver.
 The number of inner loops for projection was 10 and the stopping criteria was $\|\xi^{u} - \xi^{u-1}\|_2 \leq \lambda \|\xi^{u-1} \|_2 $ with $\lambda=10^{-3}$, $\xi^{u}= \frac{1}{25}\sum_{p=25(u-1)+1}^{25u} \bm{\theta}^{p} $.
 This choice of $\xi^{u}$ is quite flexible and any short-term criteria to understand the behaviour of the update sequence can be applied.
 The maximum number of iterations for the \algoem algorithm was $10^4$ and $10^3$ for the EM algorithm.
 The algorithms were initialized at zero and the block size was 10.
 The results are depicted in \Cref{fig:MIMO_bitsnr} for 50 Monte-Carlo simulations.